adamtongji/DNAzip/README.md

 README
 =============
-## DNAzip -- Fast and Deep Compression for Raw and Compressed Sequencing Data
+## DNAzip: Fast and Deep Compression for Raw and Compressed Sequencing Data

 ### Download and Install:
 **Requirements:** <br>